-4.1.
+5.1.
 Selecting Diameters for Regression Equations

-Before the regression equations were developed, the shear degradation of circulations of different diameters was examined.
+Before the regression equation was developed, the shear degradation of circulations of different diameters was examined.
 If the measured shear values from a particular circulation are not significantly different from the true shear value, there is no need to apply a shear correction.

-Since LLSD shear values are generally on the order of 0.01 s-1 (Smith and Elmore 2004), a measured shear value that was more than 0.01 s-1 different from the true shear value was declared to need a range correction.
-Shear error. defined as the difference between the true and measured shear values, was plotted for different diameters and ranges (Fig. 3).
+Since LLSD shear values are generally on the order of 0.01 $s^{-1}$ (Smith and Elmore 2004), a measured shear value that was more than 0.01 s-1 different from the true shear value was declared to need a range correction.
+Shear error, defined as the difference between the true and measured shear values, was plotted for different diameters and ranges (Fig. 6).
 In general, error increases with increasing peak velocity and range.
 These plots were used to determine at what range a correction would first be needed for each diameter.
 For circulations with diameters greater than or equal to 3 km, a range correction is not needed through a range of 140 km.
-Thus, only circulations with diameters from 1 to 2.75 km were used to develop the regression equations.
-Since the lowest elevation angle on a WSR-88D radar scans the atmosphere at ~2.4 km above radar level at a range of 140 km, radar data beyond this range would likely not be used to detect low-level mesocyclones.
+Thus, only circulations with diameters from 1 km to 2.75 km were used to develop the regression equations.

-4.2.
+5.2.
 Resolution Issues

 Clearly, a circulation with a 1-km diameter will not be resolved at a range of 140 km.
-The minimum resolvable diameter at a particular range is limited by the beamwidth of the radar, which widens with range.
+The minimum resolvable diameter at a particular range is limited by the beamwidth of the radar, which grows wider with range.
 Since the regression equations rely upon an accurate diameter measurement, a range correction can only be applied to circulations that are well-resolved.